mobile rating

-Last updated on August 30th, 2023 at 12:14 pm
+Last updated on July 10th, 2025 at 02:50 pm

-Conquering Kilimanjaro via the Northern Circuit Route is one of the best approaches to a Mount Kilimanjaro Climbing expedition.
-The route offers panoramic sceneries, including the beautiful northern slopes.
-Along with this, it’s also the longest Kilimanjaro Route, offering the most time for acclimatization and thus, a higher success rate.
+The route offers panoramic scenery, including the beautiful northern slopes.
+Along with this, it’s also the longest Kilimanjaro Climbing Route, offering the most time for acclimatisation and thus, a higher success rate.

 This blog will offer a detailed breakdown of the Northern Circuit Route features and why it’s one of the best ways to experience your climb.